docQodly/docs/docs/studio/pageLoaders/components/rangeinput.md

 </Column.List>

-3. **Choose the Attribute**: Choose the specific attribute that you want to display within the component when using an entity or an array type datasource, such as <code>dayplan.hotel_ID.rating</code>.
+3. **Choose the Attribute**: Choose the specific attribute that you want to display within the component when using an entity or an array type qodlysource, such as <code>dayplan.hotel_ID.rating</code>.

 :::tip
-Alternatively, you can establish the connection by dragging and dropping the datasource onto the Range Input component.
+Alternatively, you can establish the connection by dragging and dropping the qodlysource onto the Range Input component.
 :::

 ### Server-Side Interaction

 Interacting with user input data is straightforward.
-When you bind a datasource to the **Range Input** component, you can access and make use of the input content.
+When you bind a qodlysource to the **Range Input** component, you can access and make use of the input content.

 Subsequently, you can utilize this input value in various ways, such as within a standard action to initiate a search with matching attribute values.